 The offensive commences

-On the night of January 31, 1968 the North Vietnamese army and the NLF launched the Tet Offensive.
-The NLF broke the truce they had made for the New Year festivities and fought its way into more than one hundred cities, including the South Vietnamese capital of Saigon.
+On January 30, 1968 the North Vietnamese army and the NLF launched the Tet Offensive.
+The NLF broke the truce they had made for the New Year festivities and fought its way into more than one hundred cities, including the South Vietnamese capital of Saigon (on January 31).
 Throughout the country provincial capitals were seized, garrisons simultaneously attacked.
 Vietnamese irregular soldiers stormed the highland towns of Banmethout, Kontum and Pleiku, they then simultaneously invaded 13 of the 16 provincial capitals of the heavily populated Mekong Delta.
 The dimension and sweep of the offensive astonished US army generals, one of whom commented that tracking the assault pattern on a map was like a "pinball machine, lighting up with each raid."

 The guerrilla army even succeeded in penetrating the U.S. Embassy in Saigon.
 Through contacts and spies the NLF had managed to store guns, ammunition and explosives at a secret location in preparation for the attack.
 At 3.15 am a group of guerrilla soldiers drove up to the embassy in a taxi.
 Within five minutes they had killed the five guards on duty and seized the building.
 They failed to blast their way through the main Embassy doors with anti-tank rockets and found themselves pinned-down by the Marine guards.
 An intense fire fight began, which lasted all morning, and ended with the bodies of all nineteen guerrillas scattered around the Embassy courtyard.